The Norfolk News of June 9th, 1885 reported on the inquest held at Great Ellingham into the death of labourer, Charles Halls.

 Halls had died from lockjaw arising from injuries received to the forefinger of his right hand while taking part in what was referred to as ‘a little demonstration‘ after the election of members of the School Board on 22nd May.

 Chequers Public House during the tenure (c.1871-1908) of Landlord Ellis Carter.
 Courtesy of Ray Beales

-The inquest was held by the County Coroner at the Chequers Inn with Mr Cobon (presumably local farmer Henry Cobon) acting as foreman for the jury.
-The Reverend S W Turner and the Reverend Mr Harvey (the Baptist Minister) were also present.
-Mr Brooke, a solicitor of Attleborough, represented the widow, Harriet Halls, as well as the family and friends of the deceased.
+The inquest was held by the County Coroner at the Chequers Inn, with Mr Cobon (presumably local farmer Henry Cobon) acting as foreman for the jury.
+The Reverend S W Turner and the Reverend Mr Harvey (the Baptist Minister) were also present with Mr Brooke, a solicitor of Attleborough, representing the widow, Harriet Halls.
+Members of Charles Halls’ family and friends were also in attendance.
 The Police Authority was represented by Sergeant Clarke.

-The jury was asked by the coroner to consider how the injury to the deceased was occasioned and whether Charles Halls was properly treated.
+The coroner also asked the jury to consider how the injury to the deceased was occasioned, and whether Charles Halls was properly treated.

 What Happened after the School Election?

 After the School Board elections, it was usual for one or more elected members (or the clerk) of the School Board to be carried (or dragged) around the village in a cart.

 On the 22nd May, 1885, some of the villagers dragged James Toll, a retired Baptist Minister and clerk to the School Board, around the village in his cart.

 James Toll told the inquest that he had heard that some of the Liberal Party intended to do this, and that he had stayed in a friend’s house to try and avoid this happening.